Fazqix/Fazqix.github.io/_posts/2023-03-22-starter-virtual-homlab.md

 -- Insert Picture --

-Enter a First, Last, & User Logon name for the new user like the window below :
+Enter a First, Last, and User Logon name for the new user like the window below :

 -- Insert Picture --